IBMJames/PahoJavaTLSExample/README.md

-# EclipsePahoMavenExample
+# PahoJavaTLSExample
-An example Maven Project that uses Eclipe Paho to publish a message to an MQTT broker over websockets.
+An example Maven Project that uses Eclipe Paho Java client to publish a message over a TLS connection.

 ## Build and Run